Ryan McHugh: Declan Bonner: 2017–2022

 McHugh started each of Donegal's first five fixtures of the 2020 National Football League against Mayo, Meath, Galway, Dublin and Monaghan, though he scored only once (against Mayo in the opening game).
 Then the COVID-19 pandemic brought play to a halt.
 Play resumed behind closed doors on 18 October with a home game against Tyrone; McHugh started that game and scored three points.
-He did not participate in the concluding game of the league campaign (away to Kerry) as he and other senior players (such as Michael Murphy, Hugh McFadden and Eoghan Bán Gallagher) were rested ahead of the 2020 Ulster Senior Football Championship quarter-final against Tyrone the following Sunday.
+He did not participate in the concluding game of the league campaign (away to Kerry) as he and other senior players (such as Michael Murphy, Hugh McFadden and Eoghan Bán Gallagher) were rested ahead of the 2020 Ulster SFC quarter-final against Tyrone the following Sunday.
 McHugh started and completed that opening victory against Tyrone, though he did not score.
 He also started the semi-final victory against Armagh, scoring two points.
 McHugh made his hundredth appearance for Donegal against Cavan in the 2020 Ulster SFC final.
 He scored a point in what proved to be the season's concluding game for his team.

 McHugh started in the half-back line in each of Donegal's four fixtures of the 2021 National Football League (against Tyrone, Monaghan, Armagh and Dublin), completing all four and scoring a point against Armagh.

-In the 2021 Ulster Senior Football Championship, he started each of Donegal's three fixtures and scored four points against Down in the opening round but was held scoreless against Derry in the quarter-final and against Tyrone in the semi-final.
+In the 2021 Ulster SFC, he started each of Donegal's three fixtures and scored four points against Down in the opening round but was held scoreless against Derry in the quarter-final and against Tyrone in the semi-final.

 McHugh started each of Donegal's fixtures of the 2022 National Football League, against Mayo, Kildare, Kerry, Tyrone, Monaghan, Dublin and Armagh.
 He scored a point against Mayo, followed by a goal and a point in the second fixture against Kildare.
 He did not score in the third fixture, away to Kerry.
 He scored a point against Tyrone in the fourth fixture but failed to score again in the next game, a loss to Monaghan.
 He then scored a point away to Dublin in the penultimate fixture, before being held scoreless in the win against Armagh at O'Donnell Park.

-In the 2022 Ulster Senior Football Championship, McHugh started each of Donegal's three fixtures but was held scoreless in two of them, the quarter-final against Armagh and the semi-final against Cavan.
+In the 2022 Ulster SFC, McHugh started each of Donegal's three fixtures but was held scoreless in two of them, the quarter-final against Armagh and the semi-final against Cavan.
 He scored one point in the final against Derry but his team lost that game after extra-time.
 He also started the 2022 All-Ireland Senior Football Championship qualifier loss to Armagh, scoring a point.

+After Declan Bonner: 2022–

+After not playing until that point of the 2023 season due to injury, McHugh confirmed his departure from the panel in early April (ahead of the championship), due to a combination of injury and an employment offer that involved travelling abroad.